1912maira-glitch/arduino-UNO-projects/README.md

 ## 🎯 Learning Goal

-These projects were built as hands-on practice to develop a foundation in Arduino programming, electronics, sensor interfacing, and embedded systems.
+**These projects were built as hands-on practice to develop a foundation in Arduino programming, electronics, sensor interfacing, and embedded systems.**

-They represent a progression from basic digital I/O to sensor-based control and automation.
+**They represent a progression from basic digital I/O to sensor-based control and automation.**

+---

-## Built with Arduino UNO, C/C++, and hands-on learning. 🔧🤖
+**Built with Arduino UNO, C/C++, and hands-on learning. 🔧🤖**